Chinese Green Glazed Pottery Vessel | Circa 206 B.C. - 220 A.D.

 Cultural Significance

 During the Han Dynasty, green-glazed ceramics were symbols of reverence and social standing.
 Often created as mingqi (tomb offerings), they accompanied the deceased into the afterlife, serving both functional and spiritual roles.
 The relief decoration of human and animal figures reflects the cosmological beliefs of the Han, honoring spirits, deities, and aspects of daily life.
-This vessel not only represents the technical innovation of early high-temperature firing but also embodies the cultural ideals of continuity, protection, and prosperity beyond death.
+This vessel represents both the technical innovation of early Chinese ceramic production and the enduring cultural ideals of continuity, protection, and prosperity beyond death.

 Condition